leekinglai/ERCF_v3/Documentation/Flashing-Local-MCU.md

 3. Enter `python3 flash_can.py -i can0 -f ~/klipper/out/klipper.bin -u be69315a613c`

 > [!NOTE]
-> Note: Replace `be69315a613c` with the actual device UUID found in the previous step.
+> Replace `be69315a613c` with the actual device UUID found in the previous step.

 klipper.bin needs to be generated in advance using the `make` command, and the application start offset of CanBoot is 8KiB offset, so Klipper's menuconfig Bootloader offset should also be 8KiB bootloader as shown in the following figure.